The Best Time to View Planets: What Is Opposition in Astronomy?

 The planets’ oppositions occur roughly every year when the Earth reaches the proper configuration with them relative to the Sun.
 The only exception here is Mars.
 The Red Planet’s orbit and orbital speed are similar to the Earth’s, so the Earth “outraces” Mars only about every 27 months.
 That’s why Mars oppositions occur only once in about two-three years.
 Mercury and Venus are located inside the Earth’s orbit, so we’ll never see them at opposition.

-How to observe a planet at opposition?
+How to find a planet at opposition?

 To find a planet at opposition, look in the opposite direction from the sunset.
 The planet will be well-placed for a few weeks around the exact moment of opposition.
 So, check a forecast for your location, find a date close to the opposition when the skies are clear, and get outside to observe the bright planet.

 At opposition, you can spot most of the planets with the naked eye, but you’ll see them even better through a pair of binoculars or a telescope.
 For instance, with a small 4-inch telescope, you should be able to observe Saturn’s rings, including the Cassini Division between them.
-To check where the planet will rise in your location and how bright it will be, use the stargazing app Sky Tonight.
-The app has a built-in calendar of astronomy events and a detailed map of the night sky.

 Why are planetary oppositions interesting?